Book a call

 Surveyors assess the location and condition of asbestos-containing materials and compile the information in a detailed report.
 Certified professionals employ visual inspections and laboratory analysis, including asbestos air monitoring following an asbestos disturbance or removal project, to identify asbestos presence and ensure accurate detection.
 An asbestos risk register is regularly updated with the presence of asbestos and is a critical component of communication to anyone liable to come into contact with asbestos.

-Asbestos Awareness and Training
+Asbestos awareness and training

 Specialised asbestos training is imperative for construction and demolition workers because it enables them to identify asbestos and understand proper work practices to prevent exposure.
 While e-learning courses provide delegates with an understanding of asbestos and its dangers, they do not provide information on how to work with it.